 Here’s what former Jaguars running back and current NFL analyst Maurice Jones-Drew had to say:

-“It’s tough for Burfict in that situation, because when a receiver’s in the air, you don’t go to where he is–you go to where he’s [going to] land.
+“It’s tough for Burfict in that situation, because when a receiver’s in the air, you don’t go to where he is–you go to where he’s land.
 So you’re not really seeing whether he catches the ball or not, you’re looking for a spot to hit him.”
 Jones insinuated that the hit was clean.

 Former Steelers corner Ike Taylor added this: